Filters

 English

-Alan Shikani is an Otolaryngologist in Baltimore, Maryland.
+Alan Shikani is a General Surgeon in Baltimore, Maryland.
 Dr. Shikani is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
 His top areas of expertise are Familial Deafness, Trachoma, Sinusitis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Endoscopy.

 Advanced in Laryngeal Nerve Damage